submits flow runs to serverless infrastructure directly, depending on your configuration.

 In your GCP project, this command activates the Cloud Run API, and creates a service account and a key (if they don’t already exist).

-In your Prefect workspace, this command creates a GCPCredentials
+In your Prefect workspace, this command creates a GCPCredentials block

 for storing the service account key.